muktoapb/json-email-generator/README.md

-# JSON Email Generator
+# JSON Domain Generator

-A lightweight Python tool for managing and generating JSON lists of email domains from text files.
+A lightweight Python tool for managing and generating JSON lists of domains from text files.
+Perfect for maintaining domain whitelists, blacklists, or any domain-based configurations.

 ## 🌟 Features